 << back to ADVICE & SUPPORT

 Whatever your qualifications, you should find practical work experience and build a good portfolio or ’showreel’ DVD of your design work to show to potential employers.
 You can get relevant experience through:

-You may be able to start in the film and TV industry through an apprenticeship-style new entrant training scheme, such as the BBC’s Design Training Scheme, or schemes run by Film and Television Freelance Training (FT2).
+You may be able to start in the film and TV industry through an apprenticeship-style training scheme, such as the BBC’s Design Training Scheme, or schemes run by Film and Television Freelance Training (FT2).
 Competition for places on this type of scheme is very strong, and selection processes are tough.

-Contact Skillset Careers to find out about any new entrant training schemes that may be available
+Contact Skillset Careers to find out about any new entrant training schemes that may be available.

+<< back to ADVICE & SUPPORT